Suffragette March in Hyde Park

 - Dame Christabel Pankhurst (1880-1958), Suffragette; daughter of Emmeline Pankhurst.
 Sitter in 16 portraits.
 Identify

 - Sylvia Pankhurst (1882-1960), Political activist, writer and artist; daughter of Emmeline Pankhurst.
-Sitter in 19 portraits, Artist of 3 portraits.
+Sitter in 19 portraits, Artist or producer of 3 portraits.
 Identify

 - Emmeline Pethick-Lawrence (1867-1954), Suffragette; treasurer of the Women's Social and Politicial Union.
 Sitter in 8 portraits.
 Identify